alleyla/WazaTutor/README.md

 bktParams.js contains a JSON object that maps KCs to their corresponding BKT parameters (probMastery, probTransit, probSlip, and probGuess).
 These values are typically empirically determined and can be AB tested (see above).

+What the format of a section looks like Problems are decomposed into steps.
+Problems do not contain an answer field ( problems without real steps are formatted as a problem with only one step).
+Steps can be one of 2 answer types: textbox or multiple choice.
+Steps can contain help items which can be toggled to be shown by clicking a raised hand icon on each step.
+There are two possible help items: hints which are purely textual and have no user input, or scaffolds which contain user input (again, either textbox or multiple choice).
+Scaffolds can contain help items themselves, except this is the deepest level of content (the scaffolds's scaffolds cannot contain any help items).
 Problems are decomposed into steps.
 Problems do not contain an answer field (problems without real steps are formatted as a problem with only one step).
 Steps can be one of 2 answer types: textbox or multiple choice.
 Steps can contain help items which can be toggled to be shown by clicking a raised hand icon on each step.
 There are two possible help items: